neonevm/neon-tests/loadtesting/README.md

 Test configuration via environment variables settings:

 - `NEON_CRED`
-  Absolute path to environment credentials file.
+  Relative path to environment credentials file.

 ## Running the test and analyzing the results in the console without using the web interface